CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 ![](imgs/string-aggregation.png)

 Concatenating strings can be enough, but sometimes our data can have more complex structures, or we want to have more fields.
 We can leverage the support in Postgres for JavaScript objects.
-This is actually also convenient for web development.
+This is also convenient for web development.

 ```sql
   select row_number() over () as cartodb_id, /* fake autonumeric */